-If you have permission to ride on private land, children of a certain age and ability may also be able to ride a quad or ATV if it is designed for them, check with the manufacturer first - and they can maintain proper and safe control.
+If you have permission to ride on private land, children of a certain age and ability may also be able to ride an ATV if it is designed for them, check with the manufacturer first - and they can maintain proper and safe control.

 Point 4 of the All-Terrain Motor Vehicles (Safety) Regulations 1989 states that for persons twelve and under:

 - No one should supply a regulated vehicle with four wheels, that is designed or intended for someone under the age of twelve, if its maximum speed is greater than 15 mph.

 - Neither should a vehicle be supplied that is fitted with a regulator that doesn't limit the top speed to 10mph.